Pojulu people: Pojulu chiefs

 The Pojulu chiefs play a great role in encouraging agricultural production.
 In the villages, chiefs pass local orders banning people from coming to the town or local station in the mornings.
 Bars for "Kwete" can be closed until noon, resulting in morning work at the farms.
 The chiefs are polygamous.
 Citizens volunteer to grow food crops for chiefs and their families.
 Meanwhile, during visits to the villages, the chiefs return food to needy families, a 'Pojulu food relief program.'

 Culture

 Like other communities, the Pojulu have evolved an oral culture expressed in songs, poems, dance, music, folklore, magic.

 Pojulu is the name by which this Bari-speaking ethnic community is known.
 Pojulu society ascribe to certain norms and values.
 As with other communities, pojulu is a male dominated society.
 The eldest male member of the family is entrusted with the responsibility of caring for the rest unless he demonstrates incompetence and irresponsibility.

 In most Pojulu areas, the eldest male members are charged with the entire responsibilities of the family or clan and elder daughters are also considered responsible for the well-being of the older people.
-This is one of the reasons that led Pojulu women taking the role of being good carers.
+This is one of the reasons that led Pojulu women taking the role of being good careers.
 The Pojulu of today is different from the Pojulu of 50 years ago.